pact-foundation/pact-go/README.md

 	req.Body.Close()
 	json.Unmarshal(body, &state)

-	// Setup database for different states
+	// Configure database for different states
 	if state.State == "User A exists" {
 		svc.userDatabase = aExists
 	} else if state.State == "User A is unauthorized" {